kal9isa/diginext-taskmgr-core/README.md

 npm start
 ```

-After the `task-manager.sqlite` has been created, comment out the following line in `db.js`:
+After the `/db/task-manager.sqlite` has been created, comment out the following line in `db.js`:

 ```
 this.setupTables()